joselincondori/servicio3_api_dds/README.md

 ```
 Or you can also run the application from your IDE.

+The application will start running on port number 8081.

 ## Documentation
 With the application running visit the following endpoint in your browser: "/doc"